buerokratt/Ruuter/samples/general/sleep.md

 # Sleep

-A step can be made to sleep for input amount of time in `ms`.
+Every type of step may contain the `sleep` field, which accepts a long value.
+The value of the field designates an amount of time in `ms`, which when present, will make the step *sleep* for that amount of time.

 ```
 first_step: